Locations:

-Pregnant people make high levels of estriol, an estrogen hormone.
-This hormone helps their uterus grow and stay healthy.
-It also prepares as their body for childbirth and breastfeeding.
+When you’re pregnant, you make high levels of estriol, an estrogen hormone.
+This hormone helps your uterus grow and stay healthy.
+It also prepares your body for childbirth and breastfeeding.
 Estriol levels that are too high or low may indicate a problem with the fetus or pregnancy.
 Providers may also use estriol as a hormone therapy to ease menopause symptoms.

 Estriol is one of three estrogen hormones.
-Estriol levels rise throughout pregnancy, helping to keep your uterus and fetus healthy.
+Estriol levels rise throughout pregnancy, helping to keep the fetus and your uterus healthy.
 The levels are at their highest right before childbirth.
-They help prepare your body for labor and delivery.

 Advertisement